 - If you set up a direct enrollment or individually arranged study abroad program, please provide two letters of support.
 The first letter should be from your home institution and the second letter should be from your overseas host institution.

-The online application must be submitted, and the supplementary materials should be given to your Boren campus representative, by your on-campus deadline.
-If you do not have a campus representative, the online application must be submitted, and all original supplementary materials must arrive at the following address, by the application deadline.
+*If you do not have a campus representative, the online application must be submitted, and all original supplementary materials must arrive at the following address, by the application deadline.
 IIE cannot confirm receipt of materials, so campus representatives and applicants should send materials using a traceable method to ensure delivery.

 Institute of International Education